ICJIA/icjia-i2i-nuxt3/content/contact.md

 path: /contact
 ---

-This is the markdown body for the about page (via Strapi)
+This is the markdown body for the content  page (via Strapi)

-## This is a live GraphQL query

-:query

-## This is a Vue component

-:test